kennedysgarage/kennedysgarage/_posts/2015-04-05-octopus-watch.md

   </div><!--/column-->
 </div><!--/row-->

-<p>A few weeks back when I decided to take holiday to Asia I made it a priority of mine to understand how the locals use the Octopus Card in Hong Kong.
+<p>A few weeks back when I decided to take a holiday to Asia I made it a priority of mine to understand how the locals use the Octopus Card in Hong Kong.
 The first place I decided to observe people using it in the wild was at the <a href="https://en.wikipedia.org/wiki/MTR">MTR</a> (they don't call it the subway here).</p>

 <p>The Octopus Card looks and feels like a credit card.
 You have to purchase the actual card for $150HKD ($19.34USD) and preload it with a minimum of $50HKD ($6.45USD).
 While doing my research I discovered that you can purchase a <a href="http://www.octopus.com.hk/get-your-octopus/choose-your-octopus/licensed-octopus-products/en/index.html">Octopus Watch</a> along with <a href="http://www.octopus.com.hk/get-your-octopus/choose-your-octopus/en/index.html">other items</a> and use it in the same method.
 I went to purchase my card, and I was happily surprised that they had Octopus Watches available.
 So naturally I decided to get one.
 The <a href="http://www.citykeys.com.hk/online-boutique/">Citikeys</a> <a href="http://www.citykeys.com.hk/product/black-spirit-adult/">Adult 311</a> was only $348KHD ($44.87USD).
 It was the least expensive adult watch they had.</p>